Are you thinking about living in Bristol, England as an expat?

 I compiled a long list of potential apartments in these neighborhoods, but because our passports were tied up with immigration, we weren’t able to travel to Bristol to see them for ourselves.

 My parents – who recently retired from their university jobs to travel and run Euro Travel Coach – came to the rescue and went to Bristol to view flats on our behalf.
-I think they saw 10-12 over the course of three days.
+I think they saw 10-12 over three days.

 5. What is the cost of living in Bristol?

-We buy a lot of our groceries from smaller independent shops, and though the prices are slightly higher (except at the greengrocer, where I find the vegetables to be less expensive than at the grocery store), I generally find that the quality is much better.
+We buy a lot of our groceries from smaller independent shops.
+Though the prices are slightly higher (except at the greengrocer, where I find the vegetables to be less expensive than at the grocery store), I generally find that the quality is much better.

 A loaf of bread from my local bakery costs around £3-4, a chicken leg from my butcher costs £1.50, and prawns from my fishmonger cost £8 for 20.